The Road to Newarre

-The Rising Sun.
+1 ~ The Rising Sun.

 On the wall in Pat's office I imagine there to be a nice map of the Waystone Inn in all it's glory.
 Apart from it's aesthetic it is a useful device used by the writer so that he doesn't get confused one day and accidently have someone go through a door that isn't there or look through a window which doesn't exist to see the sun rising in the West.
-The Sun in Temerant rises in the East, just like it does in our world, although even finding the proof of that small assumption in a very big book took a lot longer to finally track down than it really should have.(spoiler pp.135) But find it I did and that gives us what we need to start mapping out this pub crawl and see if we cannot recreate Pat's clever map for ourselves.
-All the details necessary details are buried among the Waystone 's storyline.
+The Sun in Temerant rises in the East, just like it does in our world, although even finding the proof of that small assumption in a very big book took a lot longer to finally track down than it really should have.(spoiler pp.135) But find it I did and that gives us the piece we need to start mapping out this pub crawl and see if we cannot recreate Pat's clever map for ourselves.
+All the necessary details are buried among the Waystone 's storyline.
 All of the subtle asides regarding the inn's general layout do, of course, correlate perfectly with each other into one unique answer of what must go where and thus should tally to the original master architects blueprint.

 Of Beginnings..